 Oftentimes, students have needs beyond mental health.
 Below is a listing of social services and scholarships, please use this resource to find help for social service needs.

 Ohio Job & Family Services programs, commonly known as Ohio Works First, SNAP (Food Assistance) and Medicaid, provide cash, food assistance and health care coverage based on State and Federal eligibility criteria.
 Applications can be submitted online.

+The Ohio Department of Medicaid helps Ohio residents check their eligibility and apply for Medicaid benefits.
 This site is helpful for Ohio residents who only want to apply for Medicaid.

 The Ohio Education and Training Voucher Program is designed to help youth who were in foster care.
 Students may receive up to $5,000 a year for qualififed school related expenses.